NomadCW/ELK-Project-1/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate configuration of the ELK machine (10.1.0.4).
 No configuration was performed manually, which is advantageous because Ansible allows a quick and efficient way to deploy apps.
 The ease of use is due to the ability to write a playbook allowing you to list required tasks without needing to write custom code.

 - The playbook implements the following tasks:
 - Ansible playbook can specify a different group of machines as well as a different remote user: